sebastianesch/project-portfolio/docs/EXERCISE.md

  - extend the Customers entity in `db/schema.cds` with a city attribute (including a translateable label)
  - add the translation for the label to the `i18n/i18n.properties` file
- - add example data in the `db/data/projectportfolio.db-Customers.csv` file
+ - add example data for the city attribute in the `db/data/projectportfolio.db-Customers.csv` file

 You can test your modifications without deploying to SAP BTP by running your app via `cds watch`.
 You should see the additional city attribute and your example data when you call the OData services for customers and projects.